 Now for the recipe of Shrimp Thyme Pizza:

 - 2 tsp fresh thyme, divided

 - 4 tbsp olive oil, divided four ways

 - 1/2 tsp granulated garlic

 - 2 tbsp ricotta cheese

 - 1 tsp fresh, minced garlic

 Shell and devein the shrimp and place in a bowl.
 Drizzle with a tablespoon of olive oil, 1 teaspoon of fresh thyme, the granulated garlic, a pinch of salt and the white pepper:

 Let the shrimp absorb the flavors of the thyme, garlic and pepper while you prepare the grill for two zone, high heat grilling.
-In this case, I set my Char-Broil TRU infrared to high heat on the two left burners but the right burner I left off.
+In this case, I set my grill to high heat on the two left burners but the right burner I left off.
 Place the shrimp over the heat and grill on each side until they become firm and grilled through: